Appendix A — Certification Frequently Asked Questions

 How do I submit required documentation for the CE activities?

 Effective June 1, 2019, CDMs are required to submit all CE hours electronically and upload required documentation via the My Certification page by the end of their three-year recertification period.
 Physical, e-mailed, or faxed documentation sent to CBDM will not be accepted or returned.
-Individuals selected for the audit will receive e-mail communication from CBDM on required actions, including how to submit CE activities via the My Certification page.
+Individuals selected for the CE audit will receive e-mail communication from CBDM on required actions, including how to submit CE activities via the My Certification page.

 To ensure CE activities are recognized and recorded to your record, please do not submit CE activities until at least 24 hours after your certification has been activated or reinstated.